billylkc/todo/README.md

 # TODO CLI

 Inspired by the todo-cli package by [zwbetz-gh](https://github.com/zwbetz-gh).
 This is a golang implementation of the original program.
-The implementation uses plain text file instead of sqlite to minimize the dependencies.
+This implementation uses plain text file (default ~/todo.txt) instead of sqlite to minimize the dependencies.

 Get things done via command line